-2(e) Will any changes to the fiscal powers to be granted to the Scottish Parliament and Government be of benefit to the environment?
+2(e) Is the hypothecation of environmental taxes desirable and secure?
+Will any changes to the fiscal powers to be granted to the Scottish Parliament and Government be of benefit to the environment?

 The Scotland Bill recently introduced at Westminster proposes devolving landfill tax to the Scottish Parliament.
 It also follows the recommendations of the Calman Commission in that in Clause 24 it allows the Scottish Parliament to create other "devolution" taxes, which we interpret to include the environmental taxes Calman suggested.
-The aggregates tax has not been devolved, however, and in the spirit of the reserved powers model, no hypothecation of the landfill tax is imposed together with its devolution (a matter we hope that the Scottish Parliament will rectify).
+Neither the Air Passenger Duty nor the aggregates tax has been devolved, however, and in the spirit of the reserved powers model, no hypothecation of the landfill tax is imposed together with its devolution (a matter we hope that the Scottish Parliament will rectify).